 When applying for consolidation type projects, the Designated PSAP for the county must be the agency to submit the grant application.
-To ensure support for the consolidation project, the grant application must include letters of support from all agencies involved in the consolidation project.
+Additional requirements are outlined in Section 3.3 Additional Documents.

 DMA may reduce or waive the required local match and maximum award amount if an application is for activities to consolidate some or all functions of two or more PSAPs.
+NOTE: if a consolidation project is unsuccessful and a reduction or waiver was approved, the reduction or waiver will no longer be applicable.